Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Discussion

+Testing the scalability of these approaches to tasks of greater complexity is also important, as are their application to other network architectures such as residual networks, recurrent networks and attention-based models.
+Training accuracy, of even the best NP variants, also show some lag behind backpropagation's accuracy achievements in deeper networks.
+Further investigation is needed to determine how to bridge this gap and if it has implications for harder tasks.
+Our scaling results do demonstrate that by resampling the noise we achieve better and better alignment with the gradient direction, by virtue of the formal correspondence between directional derivatives and our formulations of node perturbation.
+In this sense, our approach can be viewed as an alternative to forward accumulation, where we exchange memory complexity (maintaining all partial derivatives) for time complexity (repeated forward passes with resampled noise vectors).

 Noise-based learning approaches might also be ideally suited for implementation on neuromorphic hardware~\citep{Kaspar2021}.
 First, as demonstrated in Figure~\ref{fig:doublenoise}, our proposed DANP algorithm scales well even when there is no access to a `clean' model pass.
 Furthermore, DANP does not require access to the noise signal itself, in contrast to NP.
 This means that such an approach could be ideally suited for implementation in noisy physical devices~\citep{Gokmen2021} even in case the noise cannot be measured.
 Even on traditional hardware architectures, forward passes are often easier to optimize than backward passes and are often significantly faster to compute.
 This can be especially true for neuromorphic computing approaches, where backward passes require automatic differentiation implementations and a separate computational pipeline for backward passes~\citep{Zenke2021}.
-In these cases, a noise-based approach to learning could prove highly efficient.
+In these cases, a noise-based approach to learning could prove highly efficient, even when the algorithm theoretically requires the same number of FLOPs as BP, as any speedup to inference would directly translate into faster learning.

 Exploring more efficient forms of noise-based learning is interesting beyond credit-assignment alone.
 This form of learning is more biologically plausible as it does not require weight transport nor any specific feedback processing~\citep{Grossberg1987,Crick,lillicrap2016}.
 There is ample evidence for noise in biological neural networks~\citep{Faisal} and we suggest here that this could be effectively used for learning.
 Furthermore, the positive impact of decorrelation on learning warrants further investigation of how this mechanism might be involved in neural plasticity.
 It is interesting to note that various mechanisms act to reduce correlation or induce whitening, especially in early visual cortical areas~\citep{King2013-gz}.
 Additionally, lateral inhibition, which is known to occur in the brain, can be interpreted as a way to reduce redundancy in input signals akin to decorrelation, making outputs of neurons less similar to each other~\citep{lateral_inhibition_1967}.
 As described in~\citep{Ahmad2022}, decorrelation updates can rely exclusively on information that is locally available to the neuron, making it amenable to implementation in biological or physical systems.